-If you’re thinking of buying a custom or ready-made curtains or blinds, they must fit your window properly.
+If you’re thinking of buying custom or ready-made curtains or blinds, they must fit your window correctly.
 Incorrectly fitted curtains and blinds minimise the insulation properties, light control and privacy benefits of window treatments.
-So, how do you properly measure your windows to ensure you get the full benefits of your new blinds or curtains?
+So, how do you accurately measure your windows to ensure you get the full benefits of your new blinds or curtains?

-Harrisons offer FREE in-home consultations that include a measure and quote, contact us now to book it in.
+Harrisons offer FREE in-home consultations that include a measure and quote; contact us now to book.

 How to measure windows for curtains

 - If you want your curtains to cover your window fully, install your track or pole 15cm above the window frame.
 Usually, your pole (excluding the end caps or finials) would measure 15-20cm on either side of the width of your window frame (architrave); this is also your ‘width’ measurement for your curtain fabric.